 Schengen member states are: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
 Great Britain, Ireland, Croatia, Cyprus, Bulgaria and Romania have not signed the Schengen contract.

-If you are a foreign national requiring a visa, you must have one when entering to the Schengen area.
-If you would normally need a visa but have a valid residence permit in one of Schengen countries, you do not need a visa to enter another Schengen country.
+If you are a foreign national requiring a visa, you must have one when entering the Schengen area.
+If you would normally need a visa but have a valid residence permit in one of the Schengen countries, you do not need a visa to enter another Schengen country.

-Please check if you need a visa to the Schengen area and which travel documents are accepted by Finland:
+Please check if you need a visa to enter the Schengen area and which travel documents are accepted by Finland:

-In certain cases Finland may be represented by another Schengen country, from which a Schengen visa to Finland must be applied form (in the Washington DC area Finland is represented by Sweden, see below).
+In certain cases Finland may be represented by another Schengen country, from which a Schengen visa to Finland must be applied for (in the Washington DC area Finland is represented by Sweden, see below).

 You can apply for the visa from the Consulate General of Finland in New York or Los Angeles or from the Embassy of Sweden in Washington DC depending on your jurisdiction.
 Honorary consulates do not process visas.

 Customer service by appointment only Mon-Fri 9.00 am -12.00 pm